isomerpages/moh-upec/_our-work/Policy & Professional Standard/National Prehospital Emergency Care Workshop.md

 By combining the expertise of UPEC and ITE, the course is designed to be comprehensive, practical, and aligned with the latest standards in emergency medical services.</p>
-<p>Their joint expertise ensures that the course content is tailored to address
+<p>It addresses common challenges such as a perceived lack of sufficient
-the evolving needs of EMS personnel and the challenges they face in the field.
-It focuses on bridging gaps such as a perceived lack of sufficient clinical training and feeling out of practice in critical areas like ECG interpretation, emergency procedures, and advanced clinical techniques.</p>
+clinical training and feeling out of practice in critical areas like ECG interpretation, emergency procedures, and advanced clinical techniques.</p>
-<p>To tackle these challenges, the workshop offers hands-on training sessions
+<p>To address these challenges, the workshop offers hands-on training sessions
 to enhance core clinical skills and emergency procedures.
 It includes specialized modules on topics such as ECG interpretation, airway management, and trauma care, as well as scenario-based training to build confidence and competence